 Beef broth is very similar to chicken broth except you really are better off only using the bones.
 You can boil chicken thighs for hours (believe it or not) and still use the meat in soup.
 I wouldn't recommend boiling down a steak or beef roast for hours, probably won't be too tasty.

-In the picture here was leftover bones from T-bone steaks, we have used the bones from Prime Rib and other other steaks as well.
+In the picture here was leftover bones from T-bone steaks, we have used the bones from Prime Rib and even neck bones.
 You can probably even talk to your butcher about purchasing bones they would ordinarily discard.

 Add the bones to the pot and pour 2-3 tablespoons of vinegar over the bones.
 Allow to sit for a few minutes while cutting up the vegetables.
 I add carrots, celery, onion and garlic to it.
 You can add salt or spices but as mentioned above, I prefer to keep it a plain base broth and add the spices to each dish I cook with it.